 Sometimes, root canal therapy does not work.
 The culprit is usually an infection in a small root canal branch.
-Periapical surgery involves extracting a periapical lesion and restores the health of a tooth through tissue regeneration of the periapex.
+At Lakeshore Dental in Detroit periapical surgery involves extracting a periapical lesion and restores the health of a tooth through tissue regeneration of the periapex.

 Request a Consultation

 What is periapical surgery?

 Periapical is one of the most serious root canal procedures: the extraction of lesions at the end of the tooth root.

 These lesions are called granulomas and periapical cysts.
 They are less than a centimeter and can lead to the destruction of the supporting bone of the tooth.
 We understand patients are apprehensive after a failed root canal and are experiencing pain.
 For periapical surgery, at Lakeshore Dental Specialists we use local anesthesia or sedation to fully numb you.
 This time, we access the root through the gums instead of the tooth.
 The goal is to remove the source of the infection and, if necessary, the tip of the root.